bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 modes.
 Normal mode, as described in {{Section 4.3.1 of RUSH}}, uses a single bidirectional QUIC stream to send and receive media streams.
 Multi Stream mode, as described in {{Section 4.3.2 of RUSH}}, uses a bidirectional QUIC stream for each individual frame.
-Bidirectional streams appear to be used in order to give error feedback, as opposed to having a seperate control stream for handling errors or using the QUIC transport error mechanism.
+Bidirectional streams appear to be used in order to give error feedback, as opposed to having a separate control stream for handling errors or using the QUIC transport error mechanism.
 If the stream type mechanism described in {{unidirectional-streams}} is expanded to cover bidirectional streams as well, then SIP/3 could be used with RUSH.